mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

+# Create a Project

 In this page, you can find the guidelines about project creation.

+The project creation allows you to have a project, which lifecycle could be completely managed and developed through DevOps Console areas.

-The first three sections allows you to have the prerequisites to create a project, the last section explains in details how to create a project.
+The first three sections of this guide allows you to have the prerequisites to create a project, the last section explains in details how to create a project.
+In particular, to create a project, you need these features:

+ * **Tenant**: This is the upper level of the projects.
+Each created project shares the same information (environments, CI/CD integration and cluster information) of its Tenant.

+ * **Template**: Repository with libraries and pre-filled configurations.
+Each project could have one or more Template.

+ * **DevOps Console**: This is the platform that allows you to manage the complete lifecycle of the project.

+ If you already have these three features, you can directly skip to the last section.

+ The power of project creation is based on the easiness and quickness of use: indeed, once Tenat and Template are configured, you can create a project with a minimum number of actions.

-# Create a tenant
+# Create a Tenant

 If you already have a tenant, you could [skip this section](#create-a-template).